sithmel/json-key-value/README.md

 How does this differ from StreamToSequence?
 When should we use one or the other?
 StreamToSequence is a streaming parser, so it doesn't require to load the entire string in memory to work.

-From the point of view of raw speed StreamToSequence is approximatively 8 times slower.
+From the point of view of raw speed StreamToSequence can be slower _if used to transform the entire JSON_ into a sequence especially _if the stream has low latency and high bandwidth_.
-However, there are 2 specific cases that makes it convenient:

-### Memory footprint

-StreamToSequence is much more memory friendly, not having to load the entire JSON as a string in memory.
-In my experience this doesn't necessarily reflect in a speed penalty, as the garbage collector is very fast.
-However, loading huge file can cause to run out of memory.

-### Partial loading

-Using _includes_, we don't necessarily need to read an entire stream to get the data we need.
-That means that there are 2 factors to influence the speed:

-- How much of the stream do I need to read as average?
-- How fast is the stream? (is it a file on a local SSD? a network resource? etc.)

-This is often something worth testing before picking the right tool.
+However, using **include** and **maxDepth** to filter the JSON can be considerably faster and memory efficient.
+In doubt I suggest to benchmark specific cases.

+### How StreamToSequence is optimized

+StreamToSequence reaches very good performance thanks to 2 optimizations:

+- **No need to read the entire stream**: once the data specified by **include** are found, the stream can be aborted.
+The performance improvement increases with the latency of the stream.
+- **Minimize encoding and parsing**: Encoding the buffer from UTF8 to a JS strings and parsing JSON values can take a considerable amount of resources.
+StreamToSequence works with buffers, encoding and parsing only the path and values that needs to be yielded. **maxDepth** and **include** both helps minimizing those.